toluw/MVVM_Livedata_Coroutines_Retrofit_Hiilt_Caching/README.md

 # MVVM_Livedata_Coroutines_Retrofit_Hiilt_Caching
-Google recommended clean architecture implementation using room as a local datasource and retrofit as remote data source.
+Clean architecture implementation using room as a local datasource and retrofit as remote data source.

 The Rick and Morty Api is consumed in this project: https://rickandmortyapi.com/api/character